AlexTaguchi/lines/README.md

 Discussion
 ==========

-+  Because RSS was used as a metric for predicting the lines.
-The prediction for features close to the center of the distribution of the points would have better accuracy (in this case intercepts).
++  RSS was used as a metric for predicting the lines.
+The closer the points to the center of a line, the smaller the uncertainty of the corresponding prediction.

 +  There would be difficulty identifying points in the crossing region.